 If switched ON, all inventory levels of products will be imported from Shopify to Katana.
 A Stock adjustment is created in Katana for recording those stock levels.
 Navigate to Stock screen > Stock adjustments in Katana to find the relevant Stock adjustment.
 Read more below about how the imported stock levels are calculated.
 You can edit the Stock adjustment at any time after it has been created.

 During the initial connection, you need to determine the initial cost for the product stock for Katana.
 Read more here.

 If switched OFF, stock levels for products will not be imported from Shopify to Katana.

 Which stock levels are imported from Shopify?

 In Shopify, the Inventory quantity for a product displays the inventory available for sales.
-Therefore, Inventory in Shopify is decreased immediately when a Sales Order is created, not when the Sales Order is fulfilled.
+Therefore, Inventory in Shopify is decreased immediately when a SO is created, not when the SO is fulfilled.

 - The inventory quantity for "Product A" shows 7 pcs in Shopify.

 - I have an "Unfulfilled" sales order in Shopify for 3 pcs of "Product A".

 - When I connect Katana to Shopify and select to import initial stock to Katana, then the "In stock" quantity in Katana will show 10 pcs for "Product A".
 Katana will also import the open SO and display a Committed quantity for "Product A" of 3 pcs.